Trading with the Enemy Act: Israel

 The British Trading with the Enemy Act 1939 was applied to Mandatory Palestine, as to other British-ruled territories.
 On the creation of Israel in 1948, it was retained as an Israeli law and the various Arab countries named in it as "The Enemy".
 It is still in force as of 2024, though Egypt and Jordan were removed from its application with the respective peace agreements Israel signed with them.
+According to the Chief Economist Division of Israel's Ministry of Finance, which is in charge of the designation of enemy states, the enemy states for the purpose of the Ordinance are currently Iran, Iraq, Syria, and Lebanon.
+While Iraq is defined as an enemy state, a temporary permit for Israelis to trade with Iraqi companies and individuals has been granted and has been renewed on an annual basis.